 With Facebook now letting anyone upload 360-degree images of their products that customers and fans can view, it has never been more important to have 3D scans of your best-sellers, with the Sol perfectly suited for this.

 Overall, it’s a great low cost 3D scanner for effective scanning of small and medium objects.

 Matter & Form V2 3D Scanner

-- 3D Scan Accuracy: 0.1 mm.
+- Accuracy: within 0.1 mm

 The only thing that may rule it out for some people is its relatively small maximum scanning size.
-Because it sits stationery when scanning, it can only scan objects that fit on its scanning platform (up to 25cm tall and 18cm diameter), so those who plan on scanning people or larger objects will prefer a handheld scanner instead.
+Because it sits stationary when scanning, it can only scan objects that fit on its scanning platform (up to 25cm tall and 18cm diameter), so those who plan on scanning people or larger objects will prefer a handheld scanner instead.

-Shining 3D EinScan-SE
+Shining 3D EinScan-SE — Best value 3D scanner

-- Price: $1,399 — Available on Amazon USA and worldwide here.
+- Price: $1,199 — Available on Amazon worldwide here / Available on Dynamism Store here

 You can either have the object being scanned rotate, or do so yourself, the EinScan-SE supports a variety of options.
 Overall, it’s impressive for the price and a very strong 3D scanner.